gswitalski/pychaswiatowa/docs/results/main-project-docs/009 API plan.md

 -   **Categories**: Corresponds to the `categories` table.
 Represents a predefined recipe category.
 -   **Tags**: Corresponds to the `tags` table.
 Represents user-defined tags for recipes.
 -   **Collections**: Corresponds to the `collections` table.
 Represents user-created collections of recipes.
+-   **Auth (Supabase Auth)**: Email/password signup & login, email verification, session management.
+This is provided by Supabase and consumed via the `supabase-js` client in the Angular app (no custom backend endpoints required for MVP).

 ## 2. Endpoints